feliggs/AmazonOrderScraper/README.md

 # AmazonOrderScraper

 This project automates the retrieval of your Amazon orders, downloads product images, and creates a dynamic collage of your recent purchases using Python and JavaScript.
+Since I am based in Germany, this project uses amazon.de as the default.
+If you want to use it with another Amazon site (like amazon.com or amazon.co.uk), you need to adjust the base URL accordingly.
+Also, the detection of delivery dates (like "today" or "tomorrow") currently relies on German strings (e.g., "Zustellung heute" for "Delivery today").
+Since I don't have a UK/US Amazon account, I couldn't test this-so you'll need to make these adjustments yourself for other languages and marketplaces.

 ## Features